Plastics really are an excellent starting material for the production of synthetic fuel.

 It makes little sense to divert plastic waste back into the economy by pre-sorting it, simply because a lot of plastic waste such as plastic water bottles that are commonly used in countries like the United Arab Emirates and Qatar have few meaningful end uses, especially if subsidies, direct or indirect, are taken into account.
 For many pre-sorting plants, the processing of plastic wouldn’t remain a profitable business endeavour, without subsidies and government intervention.

-3. Plastics-to-fuel has garnered a lot of interest on the part of airlines who want to improve their CO2 balance by using fuels made from plastic waste.
+3. Plastics-to-fuel is garnering great interest from airlines.
+Airlines want to improve their CO2 balance by using fuels made from plastic waste.

-Scientists have figured out that the driving characteristics and performance of cars do not suffer from the use of diesel fuel derived from plastic waste.
-Possibly this will lead to the development of a super fuel in the future, which can be made from plastic wastes which will improve the driving characteristics of your car.
+Scientists have found that the driving characteristics and performance of cars are not affected by the use of diesel fuel obtained from plastic waste.
+It is possible that this will lead to the development of a super fuel in the future.
+This super fuel can be produced from plastic waste and can improve the driving characteristics of your car.